agude/agude.github.io/category/lab41.md

 ---
-layout: page
+layout: category
+category-name: lab41
-title: Lab41 Posts
+category-title: Lab41
+redirect_from: /lab41/
 description: >
   All of the articles written by Alex Gude for Lab41's blog on Deep Learning, Machine Learning, and Data Science.
-sidebar_include: false
 ---

 I worked at Lab41 from 2015 and 2017.
 Part of my job was to write articles for